Feature:

 To avoid frustration when attempting to playback video content from screenonline, remember the following:

 • Access is only possible from educational sites and libraries within the UK which have registered for the service, and have an accessible internet connection fast enough to support 'streaming' content.
-Some libraries and colleges do not permit the downloading of video and audio material.
-Check with the IT or Information Specialist responsible.
+Check with your local library or IT staff for relevant local details.

 • The PC on which you watch the 'streaming' video content must have (i) an active sound card (these are sometimes disabled in library and colleges PCs); (ii) either Real Audio or Windows Media Player software, installed and running.